MJ-zrz/FASM_Design_Flow/README.md

 ### 4. 16×24 App-25 Dse-1 signed approximate multiplier

-The configuration information for the design of a 16×24 App-25 Dse-1 signed approximate multiplier is shown below.
+The configuration information for the design of a combinatory 16×24 App-25 Dse-1 signed approximate multiplier is shown below.

 ```json
 {